kanaria69/Mainecoco/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Why was the broom late for the meeting?
+He overswept.